 Abstract:

 Oudemansiella raphanipies extract (ORE) in ameliorating lipid metabolism dysregulation.
 Methods: A lipid accumulation model was established in HepG2 cells using free fatty acids (FFA) to investigate the effects of ORE on obesity-associated hepatic steatosis.
 Oil red O staining were used to detect lipid deposition within cells.
 Relevant cellular parameters were measured using biochemical assay kits.
 Furthermore, quantitative real-time polymerase chain reaction (qRT-PCR) and Western blotting were employed to elucidate the molecular mechanisms underlying ORE's improvement of lipid metabolism.
-Results: The results demonstrated that ORE effectively reduced lipid accumulation in HepG2 cells.
+Results: ORE effectively reduced lipid accumulation in HepG2 cells.
 It significantly downregulated the expression of adipogenesis-related genes and proteins, including C/EBP

 α, PPAR

 γ, SREBP-1c, and FAS.
 Additionally, ORE significantly reduced reactive oxygen species (ROS) and malondialdehyde (MDA) levels while enhanced the activity of superoxide dismutase (SOD) and catalase (CAT).
-Conclusion: In summary, ORE can improve the lipid metabolism level of lipid-deposited HepG2 cells.
+Conclusion: ORE can improve the lipid metabolism level of lipid-deposited HepG2 cells.
 The underlying mechanism may be achieved by downregulating C/EBP

 α and PPAR-